speechly/speechly/libraries/browser-client/README.md

 ## Usage with browsers

-This sample HTML loads Speechly's `browser-client` ES modules via a CDN.
-It displays a text field that you dictate text into.
-See browser's console log for raw segment data from Speechly.
+This sample HTML loads Speechly's `browser-client` ES modules via a CDN that mirrors npm packages.
+The page displays a text field that you dictate text into.
+See browser's console log for raw segment feed from Speechly.

 Please use a HTML server to view the example.
 Running it as a file will not work due to browser's security restrictions.
 For example run `serve .` on command line and open `localhost:3000` in your browser.